Dodgers blast off early, close the door late to beat the Braves and force Game 7 in the NLCS

 But the Dodgers have been saying for weeks that this team is different.
 And aside from Betts — acquired in a blockbuster trade with Boston in February, then signed to a $365 million extension — there is one other compelling reason to believe they might be right: shortstop Corey Seager.

-It’s true, Seager has been a cornerstone of the Dodgers since 2015.
+It’s true that Seager has been a cornerstone of the Dodgers since 2015.
 But he has never exerted his will over a postseason the way he has this month.
 He homered again Saturday — a first-inning blast off Braves lefty Max Fried, Seager’s fifth of the series, an NLCS record.
-Only Nelson Cruz, who had six for the Texas Rangers in the 2011 American League Championship Series, has hit more homers in any postseason series.
+Only Nelson Cruz, who had six for the Texas Rangers in the 2011 American League Championship Series, has hit more homers in a postseason series.

 As this postseason began, the Dodgers’ shortstop was saddled with a reputation, well-earned, for coming up short in October.
 He was a career .203 hitter with a .605 on-base-plus-slugging percentage in his first four trips to the playoffs (he was injured and missed 2018), with 41 strikeouts in 31 games — an unsightly track record that lent credence to the perception Seager had never really fulfilled the promise of his 2016 rookie of the year breakthrough.
 It was widely believed, accurately or not, that the Dodgers had designs on replacing him with Cleveland’s Francisco Lindor as soon as the latter hit free agency.